MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/obtain-certificate-windows-server-and-operations-manager.md

 For more information, see [Windows Server guide](/windows-server/networking/core-network-guide/cncg/server-certs/configure-server-certificate-autoenrollment).

 >[!Note]
->Auto-enrollment and renewal does not configure Operations Manager to use certificates, nor does it guarantee that the certificate generated will conform to Operations Manager’s expected certificate settings for auto-enrollment.
-However, renewals will use the same template used to create the initial certificate.
+>Auto-enrollment and renewal does not automatically configure Operations Manager to use the new certificate.
+If the certificate auto renews with the same key, the thumbprint may also stay the same and no action is required by an Administrator.
+If a new certificate is generated or the thumbprint changes, the updated certificate will need to be imported into Operations Manager using the MOMCertImport tool as outlined above.